apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/project/workflow-definition.md

 <p align="center">
 <img src="/img/work_list_en.png" width="80%" />
 </p>
-The operation functions of the workflow definition list are as follows:
+The following are the operation functions of the workflow definition list:

 - **Edit:** Only "Offline" workflow definitions can be edited.
 Workflow DAG editing is the same as [Create Workflow Definition](#creatDag)
 - **Online:** When the workflow status is "Offline", used to make workflow online.
 Only the workflow in the "Online" state can run, but cannot edit